 North West Rover (from Dumfries, Lockerbie, Carlisle and Hexham in the north to Leeds, Manchester, Stockport and Chester in the south including all of the Settle and Carlisle, Cumbrian coast and Furness lines) £74 for any four days in an eight day period or £89 for seven consecutive days available after 0845 Monday to Friday and any time weekends but also on the Cumbrian coast line at any time

-North Country Rover (from Carlisle and Newcastle in the north to Preston and Hull in the south and stretches to both coasts including all of the Settle and Carlisle, Cumbrian coast and Furness lines) £97 for any four days in an eight day period or £112 for 7 days available after 0845 Monday to Friday and any time weekends but also on the Cumbrian coast line at any time
+North Country Rover (from Carlisle and Newcastle in the north to Preston and Hull in the south and stretches to both coasts including all of the Settle and Carlisle, Cumbrian coast and Furness lines) £93 for any four days in an eight day period available after 0845 Monday to Friday and any time weekends but also on the Cumbrian coast line at any time

 Ticket offices generally offer a very good service and are bound to sell you the cheapest ticket for the journey you describe.
-However sometimes it is cheaper to split a journey into two or more tickets using a site such as moneysavingexpert, splityourticket or ticket clever.
+However sometimes it is cheaper to split a journey into two or more tickets using a site such as TrainSplit (which is also used by other sites).
 Staff are not able to suggest splits.
+You don’t then need to book tickets through these sites but can used an operator’s site or ticket office.
 For example, starting from Whitehaven single splits are often possible on journeys to London and Birmingham at Penrith or Grange over Sands, Lancaster and Wigan or multiple splits to Birmingham at Wigton, Preston, Wigan, Crewe and Wolverhampton.
 For Scottish journeys Carlisle, Edinburgh and Glasgow are obvious splits but Kirkcaldy, Dundee, Dunkeld, Inverkeithing and Perth all feature in splits.
 Bristol is common for the west country.
 You can use these sites but they tend to give different answers and you may be able to find your own route, always remembering that the train has to stop at stations where you split.
 However if you can book ahead and are flexible on times it is frequently possible to get an advance ticket more cheaply than any split.

 If you are travelling from a station where you can’t buy a ticket either because it is unstaffed, the ticket office is closed or there is no working ticket machine you can buy any ticket except advance fares from the conductor on the train.
 In practice the conductor may sell you a ticket even if you could have bought it before you got on but they could charge you a higher fare eg not giving discounts for railcards.

 Railcards generally give a 34% discount on almost all fares for young people (16-25 and all full time students), older people (60+), people with disabilities (including a friend), families and friends (when travelling with children), forces and two together (any two people who regularly share the same journey).
 They mostly cost £30 a year or £70 for three years (£20 for the disabled railcard or £54 for three years).
 You can sometimes save the cost of the railcard on a single journey.
-A 26-30 railcard is due to be introduced shortly.
+A 26-30 digital railcard is available but in very limited numbers.
 Note that digital railcards are acceptable to be shown on a phone or tablet device but not a photograph of a paper railcard.

-Claim compensation for delays of 30 minutes or more by Northern trains (50% for 30 minutes or 100% for 60 minutes or more with the alternative of one or more free tickets on Northern services).
-Similar refunds are available for delays caused by other operators with compensation for 15 minute delays being introduced in some places.
+Claim compensation for delays of 15 minutes or more (for journeys from 15 December 2018) by Northern trains (25% for 15 minutes or more, 50% for 30 minutes or 100% for 60 minutes or more with the alternative of one or more free tickets on Northern services on delays of 30 minutes or more).
+Similar refunds are available for delays caused by other operators though the minimum delay varies.